 The Museo dell’Opera del Duomo is one of the oldest private art museums in Italy, and you’ll find it on the south side of the Cathedral.

 You can find many of the original works from the Duomo here, from Giovanni Pisano, Duccio da Buoninsegna, and Donatello.

-It is one of Europe´s first hospitals and one of the world’s oldest still-surviving hospitals, where pilgrims, as well as the poor and abandoned children, were welcomed.
+If you have time and energy left (visiting all these places can be exhausting), visit Santa Maria Della Scala’s complex.
+It is one of Europe´s first and one of the world’s oldest still-surviving hospitals, where pilgrims, as well as the poor and abandoned children, were welcomed.
 Now, it is a museum that is open to visitors.

 Wander the Streets